Why images aren't loading in your Matomo heatmap (and how to fix it)

 };

 // 1.
-Collect every cross-origin reference
+Collect cross-origin references

 const refs = []; // {url, apply: dataUri => void}